 Tooth infections can be dangerous – especially if left untreated.
 As an example, a tooth abscess is an infection that has already started to develop.
 An abscess will not just go away – it requires treatment as soon as symptoms arise.
 Abscesses can be caused by many things, including an untreated cavity or a tooth injury that hasn’t been properly treated.
 Symptoms include severe pain and sensitivity to hot and cold.

 Patients experiencing tooth pain, sensitivity, or foul taste in the mouth, may well be dealing with an infection that has not been properly treated.
-At the dentist’s office, an abscess will be drained and the infection will be treated.
+At the emergency dentist’s office, an abscess will be drained and the infection will be treated.
 In severe cases, a decision will be made if a root canal is required in order to save the abscessed tooth.
 In the most severe of cases, the tooth will have to be removed completely.

 Because teeth contain nerves, any type of infection can be extremely painful, especially if the infection is affecting deeper issue.
 A tooth infection, whether it has become an abscess or not, may cause pain as a symptom – a sign that something is wrong and needs attention.
 This is not a good time to delay or avoid treatment, but rather a signal that the cause of infection needs to be identified, and properly treated.